 They have written extensively on contemporary art, artists’ books, art history, and art education.
 Their writing can be found in Artsy, Art in America, The Brooklyn Rail, and The Hoosac Institute Journal, among other publications.

-In addition to art-making and educating, Hill works as an NYC Parks steward and volunteer for Trans Lifeline.
+In addition to art-making and educating, Hill has volunteered for NYC Parks and Trans Lifeline.
+He now works with Callen-Lorde Community Health Center.

 elifaithhill@gmail.com